 Before we can construct a stochastic model it is necessary to study the marginal and dependence properties of the process of interest, here the Nile flow.
 Its summary statistics on a monthly and annual basis are given in Table 2.
-The convention of a hydrologic year is used, which for the Nile flows at Aswan, Egypt, it is assumed to start on 1 August.
-As observed in Table 2, two different regimes are typically observed.
-The flood period from August to October, when most of the flow comes from the Blue Nile, and the November to July base flow period when the flow is sustained by the White Nile.
-The two periods will be referred to as high-flow and low-flow periods, respectively.
+The convention of a hydrological year is used, which for the Nile flows at Aswan, Egypt, is assumed to start on 1 August.
+From Table 2, two different regimes are typically observed.
+The flood period from August to October, when most of the flow comes from the Blue Nile, and the November to July base flow period when the flow is sustained